anewton1998/rdap_bootstrap_server_gcp/README.md

 it to send HTTP redirects to RDAP queries.
 Clients utilizing a bootstrap server will not need to conduct their own bootstrapping.

+This is a fork of https://github.com/arineng/rdap_bootstrap_server to be adapted to for the Google Cloud Platform App Engine.

 ## Versioning, Building And Runtime Requirements

 Any version containing the word SNAPSHOT is a development version.
 Versions are: